SAP-archive/btp-extend-workflow-cai-msteams/Part7-TaskCenter/README.md

 **!
 Important !**

-This process is **NOT** intended for a productive landscape, as the user UUID can only be set once for an SAP SuccessFactors user (as of today).
-This is why you should only try this within a test oder sandbox environment, in which you assign an UUID to a test user.
+This process is **NOT** intended for a productive landscape, as the user UUID can only be set once for an SAP SuccessFactors user.
+Although this behavior will be changed in a future release, as of today you should only try this within a test oder sandbox environment, in which you assign a UUID to a test user.

 **!
 Important !**